loopbackio/loopback.io/pages/en/contrib/doc-contrib.md

 1. Commit to your fork/branch.
 1. Open a PR for your changes.
 If there is an associated issue, please reference it in your PR.

+{% include important.html content="When you submit your PR, be sure to agree to the contributor license agreement; see below.
+" %}

 We attempt to review and merge PRs as soon as possible; in general, we'll try to do so within 24 hours during the business week.
 Please allow longer over weekends or holidays.

 {% include content/cla.md %}